Teams that are full and you can only register as a practice only player.

 Girls - Birth year 1999, 2000 and 2001

 Boys - Birth year 1999, 2001, 2002, 2003, 2004 and 2005

-If you have not registered for the 2017-2018 season please contact Jeff Mitchell email@example.com If you are a new player I will email you the registration link so you can register.
+If you have not registered for the 2017-2018 season and you are interested in playing or being a practice only player please contact Jeff Mitchell firstname.lastname@example.org If you are a new player I will email you the registration link so you can register.
 If you are a returning player a $50.00 late fee must be paid before you receive the registration link.

 1. As spectators we will refrain from booing or yelling at officials at any time during a match because we are aware of the following:

 a.
 Such behavior on our part sets a poor example of sportsmanship.

 b.
 Such behavior reflects negatively on our community, our team, our players and us.